 It is important to trust that the Aya experience has the potential to cleanse the body, which can include healing that which causes your ailments.
 Some of the medications could also be dangerous in combination with Ayahuasca.
 Ayahuasca is classified as MAOI (Monoamine oxidase inhibitor), meaning that it has specific interaction with some types of medication.
 Please check the Drugs to be avoided with Ayahuasca page, or consult the ceremony personal and/or your doctor about the interactions MAOIs may have with the medication you are taking.
 For examples, you should gradually stop taking any antidepressants, SSRIs, and mood stabilizers before an Ayahuasca experience, so that no traces of medication are present in the body at the time of the ceremony.

 –Everybody is fully responsible for informing the organizers about past or current drug issues, any serious physical or psychological balance disorders, or current prescription medications.

-–Persons who are under the treatment or being monitored by a psychiatrist, undergoing a course of psycho-pharmaceutical medicines or using drugs (e.g., heroin, cocaine, amphetamines) or have had the mentioned issues in the past, need to consult Ayahuasca Prajna at least one month prior to attending the Ayahuasca or San Pedro ceremony.
+–Persons who are under the treatment or being monitored by a psychiatrist, undergoing a course of psycho-pharmaceutical medicines or using drugs (e.g., heroin, cocaine, amphetamines) or have had the mentioned issues in the past, need to consult Aya Prajna at least one month prior to attending the Ayahuasca ceremony.

 –The use of other teacher plants or drugs (e.g., mushrooms, marijuana, DMT, LSD) is strongly unwelcome in most cases; please contact us in case of any questions.

-–Please also contact us about any medication you may need to take prior the Ayahuasca or San Pedro ceremony.
+–Please also contact us about any medication you may need to take prior the Ayahuasca ceremony.

 –Consult us in advance in case you have untreated tuberculosis, weak heart or liver condition, or pregnancy or in case of any other health issues that may potentially interfere or be dangerous in combination with Ayahuasca.